Skip to main content

 curology bottle

-Signing up is easy.
-Just answer a few questions and snap some selfies to help us get to know your skin better.
-If Curology is right for you, we’ll pair you with one of our in-house licensed dermatology providers.
-The best part?
-Your first box is free* (just pay $4.95 plus tax to cover shipping and handling) and comes with any of our recommended skincare products at no extra cost.
+Just answer a few questions and snap selfies to help us get to know your skin better.
+If Curology is suitable for you, we’ll pair you with one of our in-house licensed dermatology providers.
+Together, we will come up with a treatment plan that’s just right for you.

 FAQs